edertone/TurboTesting/TurboTesting-Node/extras/help/publish-release.md

 1 - Update project dependencies by following instructions on upgrade-dependencies.md

-2 - Make sure all tests pass (tb -cbt)
+2 - Make sure all tests pass

 3 - Review git changelog to decide the new version value based on the GIT changes: minor, major, ...